openstack/oslo.policy/doc/source/user/usage.rst

   providing better documentation.

-* A sample policy file can be generated based on the registered policies rather than needing to manually maintain one.
+* A sample policy file can be generated based on the registered policies rather than needing to be manually maintained.

 * A policy file can be generated which is a merge of registered defaults and policies loaded from a file.
 This shows the effective policy in use.